 Unfortunately, Netflix did not work on any of the servers we tested.
 We were met with the usual Netflix proxy error, not surprising given that Netflix has been cracking down hard on VPN use.
 Even top-tier VPNs are feeling the squeeze.

-If streaming is important to you, your best bet is to go with the tried-and-true VPNs on the market.
+If streaming is important to you, your best bet is to go with the tried-and-true VPNs for Netflix on the market.

 Pricing & Plans: Pretty expensive, and somewhat confusing